 Conclusion

 The SAFE has emerged as a popular investment instrument in the startup ecosystem, providing a simplified and efficient method for startups to raise early-stage capital.
 By deferring valuation negotiations and offering investor-friendly provisions, SAFEs offer flexibility to both startups and investors.
-However, it’s essential for startups and investors to carefully consider the terms and potential implications before signing in a SAFE.
+However, it’s essential for startups and investors to carefully consider the terms and potential implications before committing to a SAFE.

 Ready to set up an Angel, Venture or Founder SPV?